nemo-07/Mail-with-Python/README.md

 # Mail-with-Python
-a Python project to send outlook mails without smtplib
+a Python project to send outlook mails without smtplib, using RedMail